toverainc/willow/README.md

 ## The Future (in no particular order)

 ### Multiple Languages
-Willow supports UTF characters and our inference server implementation supports all the languages of Whisper.
+Willow supports UTF characters and our Willow Inference Server supports all the languages of Whisper.
 We have some polishing to do here but it is coming very soon.
 For the interface language on device we're looking for translation help!

 ### Performance Improvements
-Willow and air-infer-api/Multinet already provide "faster-than-Alexa" responsiveness for a voice user interface.
+Willow and Willow Inference Server/Multinet already provide "faster-than-Alexa" responsiveness for a voice user interface.
 However, there are multiple obvious optimizations we're aware of:

 - ESP ADF pipeline handing (we're waiting on ESP-ADF 2.6 with ESP-IDF 5)
 - Websockets for inference server (avoids TLS handshake and connection establishment for each session)